auth0/docs/articles/monitoring/sending-events-to-keenio.md

 ---
+title: Send Events to Keen IO
-description: How to send events to Keen IO from Auth0.
+description: How to send logging events to Keen IO from Auth0.
 topics:
   - monitoring
   - keenio